Alig1493/favorite-things/README.md

-P.S: This application isn't well built in the sense that it will redirect to the list page even if the response status after submitting the form is anything other than 201/200
+P.S: This application isn't well built in the sense that it will redirect to the list page even if the response status after submitting the form is anything other than 201/200.
+In case the jwt expires please go to the [login page](https://vibrant-lewin-b97ee2.netlify.com/) manually to get a new token.

 ## Project setup
 ```